-The posterior age distribution for the last stage is partially defined by the upper age limit.
-See Figure 18 for an example of how the given upper age will affect the prediction intervals.
-Knell et al. (43). and Olze et al. (44) used the age defining the 50% probability of being in the last stage to bypass this difficulty, without describing any age variation.
-Roberts et al. (45) and Lee et al. (23) suggested specifying the upper age limit as the age where the second last stage on tooth ends, so that the complete age distributions, except for the last stage, are described.
-The choice of the upper age limit for the hand method does not have much impact on the type I error (see also Bleka et al. (5)).
-Hence for the hand method we defined the upper age limits as the ages where the second last stage ends: 20 years for males, and 19 years for females.
+The probability for a certain chronological age in the last stages is partially defined by the upper age limit.
+See Figure 14 for an example of how the given upper age will affect the prediction intervals.
+Knell et al. [62] and Olze et al. [67] used the age defining the 50% probability of being in the last stage to bypass this difficulty.
+Roberts et al. [68] and Lee et al. [31] suggested specifying the upper age limit as the age where the second last stage on tooth ends, so that the complete age distributions, except for the last stage, are described.
+The choice of the upper age limit for the hand method does not have much impact on the type I error (see also Bleka et al. [9]).
+Hence, for the hand method we defined the upper age limits as the ages where the second last stage ends: 20 years for males, and 19 years for females.
 Following a similar strategy for the tooth method gave the age limits 23/25 years for males/females, because the age distributions at stage G have relatively long tails.
-When we compared this model with the Swiss- and the Botswana dataset we obtained a high risk of type I error when observing the last stage (i.e., stage H).
+When we compared this model with the Swiss- and the Botswana dataset, we obtained a high risk of type I error when observing the last stage (i.e., stage H).
 To reduce this risk we instead decided to define the upper age limit to be the age defining the 50% probability of being in the last stage.
 We used this definition for both the tooth and the combined method, since the age distributions for the combined method are similar to the tooth method for the last stages.
 Based on our fitted stage probability models we found that for males, this was 20.5 years for tooth and 20.5 years for the combination (rounded to closest half year), whereas for females this was 21 years for tooth and 21 years for the combination.
 A natural consequence of this upper age definition is that it removes information about the ages beyond the upper age limit, which mainly affects the distribution of CA for the latest stages.
 However, the effect is limited by the fact that the last stages are only described by their lower values in the output of BioAlder, and not as full distributions.

-Figure 18.
+Figure 14.
 The figure shows how the prediction intervals (PI) vary for skeletal age 19 years combined with tooth stage G for different upper ages in the model.
-The given upper age is on the X axis, and the chronological age on the Y axis.
-For a given upper age on the X axis, 75% (red) and 95% (black) intervals for chronological age can be read off with the aid of the lines and values on the Y axis.
+The given upper age is on the X-axis, and the chronological age on the Y-axis.
+For a given upper age on the X-axis, 75% (red) and 95% (black) intervals for chronological age can be read off with the aid of the lines and values on the Y-axis.

-9 The future of biological age estimation
+10 The future of biological age estimation

-9.1 Image-based methods
+10.1 Image-based methods

-Biological variation and uncertainty regarding the significance of regional differences for age estimation by means of hand and tooth X-rays make the methods imprecise.
+Biological variation and uncertainty regarding the significance of regional differences for age estimation by means of hand and tooth radiographs make the methods imprecise.
 The natural biological variation is an inherent challenge for age estimation based on skeletal and tooth development, and more research or the introduction of other ways of staging development will not change this fact.
-When it comes to mapping regional differences, we would urge collaboration with researchers in this field, using all the existing data, rather than the initiation of new studies.
+When it comes to mapping regional differences, we would urge collaboration with researchers in this field, using all the existing data.
 We hope that the launch of BioAlder, attendance at conferences and international publications will promote such a collaboration going forward.
+New studies on unstudied populations are also warranted.

-9.2 DNA methylation
+10.2 DNA methylation